Articles

 Pros of the DDA model in Google Ads:

-- Helps you optimize keywords and paid campaigns
+Helps you better optimize keywords and paid campaigns

 Cons of the DDA model in Google Ads: